portellam/auto-xorg/README.md

     -a, --amd               AMD or ATI
     -i, --intel             Intel
     -n, --nvidia            NVIDIA
-    -o, --other             Any other brand (past or future).
+    -o, --other             Any other manufacturer (past or future).
   ```

 #### 6.4.
 Examples